Claims against Estates and the Inheritance (Family Provision) Act

 There are basically three different ways in which the estate of a deceased person might have a legal claim made against it.

 The different types of claim are not mutually exclusive i.e. the one dispute might involve some combination of all three types of claim, perhaps brought in the alternative, although the last is the most common.

 Claims that already existed before death

 It is important to understand that any claims that could have been made against the deceased person while they were alive can usual, still be made against their estate.

 So, for example, if the deceased had entered into a binding contract prior to their death, their estate will be bound by that contract and the estate is obliged to meet any outstanding liabilities of the deceased including for expenses like medical treatment.

-One obvious example of this might be a person who works for another person’s business on the basis that they will be gifted the business (or offered it on favourable terms) on the other person’s retirement or death.
-This can often happen in the case of farming properties where one family member works long hours for little immediate financial reward on the understanding that, if they look after the deceased in their old age, the farm will eventually go to them.
+One example of this might be a person who works for another person’s business on the basis that they will be gifted the business (or offered it on favourable terms) on the other person’s retirement or death.
+This can happen in the case of farming properties, where one family member works long hours for little immediate financial reward on the understanding that, if they look after the deceased in their old age, the farm will eventually go to them.

 Contesting the validity of the will